 Who we are

-Enter the Atlanta Civic Circle, a nonprofit publication from the mind of Maria Saporta, the renowned veteran journalist who’s for 10 years run the civic-minded news outlet SaportaReport.
-The aim of the Atlanta Civic Circle is to harness the sense of engagement fostered by SaportaReport to build a better educated, more involved readership that shall shape the Atlanta of tomorrow.
-Step one is to develop expertise in one of Atlanta’s most daunting issues: Housing Affordability.
-Step two is to take on Democracy in our region.
+The aim of the Atlanta Civic Circle is to increase engagement to build a better educated, more involved readership that shall shape the Atlanta of tomorrow.
+We launched with one of Atlanta’s most daunting issues: Housing Affordability and then decided to take on Democracy in our region.

 Want to help us choose our next focus area?
 Suggest a topic for consideration: Click Here